 In addition to running ConnectSafely.org, Magid founded and operates two popular Internet safety sites: SafeKids.com and SafeTeens.com.

 He has written several Internet safety guides including, Child Safety on the Information Highway and Teen Safety on the Information Highway for the National Center for Missing & Exploited Children.

 He served on the Obama administration’s Online Safety & Technology Working Group where he chaired the education sub-committee and wrote the education section of the report to Congress.

 He is on the advisory boards of the Internet Education Foundation and Family Online Safety Institute and served on the Internet Safety Technical Task Force, formed by 49 state attorneys general and Fox Interactive/MySpace and based at Harvard University’s Berkman Center for Internet & Society.
 He is also an advisor to PBS Kids the Hub TV Network (successor to Discovery Kids) and serves on Facebook’s Safety Advisory Board.

 Dr. Larry Magid has a doctorate of education from the University of Massachusetts and a bachelor’s degree from the University of California at Berkeley.
 He has taught at the University of Massachusetts and Boston University.
-He served as Director of the Student Center for Educational Research at UMASS/Amherst and Director of the Center for Educational Reform.
+He served for eight years as Director of the Student Center for Educational Research at UMASS/Amherst and Director of the Center for Educational Reform.
 At Berkeley he helped run the Center for Participant Education (CPE), one of the nation’s first student initiated course programs.
 He resides in Palo Alto, California where he helped raise two digital natives.
 His personal website is www.larrysworld.com.